github/docs/content/rest/overview/resources-in-the-rest-api.md

 > Connection: close

 > {
->   "message": "You have triggered an abuse detection mechanism and have been temporarily blocked from content creation.
+>   "message": "You have exceeded a secondary rate limit and have been temporarily blocked from content creation.
 Please retry your request again later.",
->   "documentation_url": "{% data variables.product.doc_url_pre %}/overview/resources-in-the-rest-api#abuse-rate-limits"
+>   "documentation_url": "{% data variables.product.doc_url_pre %}/overview/resources-in-the-rest-api#secondary-rate-limits"
 > }
 ```

+You should wait and try your request again after a few minutes.
+If the `retry-after` response header is present, you should not retry your request until after that many seconds has elapsed.
+Otherwise, you should not retry your request until the time, in UTC epoch seconds, specified by the `x-ratelimit-reset` header.

-{% if currentVersion == "free-pro-team@latest" %}
+{% ifversion fpt or ghec %}

-### User agent required
+## User agent required

 All API requests MUST include a valid `User-Agent` header.
 Requests with no `User-Agent`
 header will be rejected.
 We request that you use your {% data variables.product.product_name %} username, or the name of your